fluidstackdev/fluidstack/README.md

 Most applications rely on a common set of challenges that can be hard to get right.
 We think e-commerce is one of many domains that gather the most of these challenges while also being friendly to everyone.

+## Stack

+- 💨 Data-layer for database access, CI/CD migrations and data visualisation with Prisma
+- ⭐ One-click serverless deploy with Now (ZEIT)
+- 🤗 SEO-friendly & server-side rendered with NextJS (ZEIT)
+- 💸 Ready-to-sell Stripe integration
+- 🔍 Blazing-fast search capabilities with Algolia

 ## Features

-- 💨 Data-layer for read access, CI/CD migrations and data visualisation (Prisma)
-- ⭐ One-click deploy with Now (ZEIT)
-- 🤗 Server-side rendered & SEO-friendly with NextJS
-- 💸 Ready-to-sell Stripe integration (PCI compliant, including 3D Secure)
+- Fully customisable products
+- Multi-authentication support
+- Internationalisation
+- Role permissions support
-- 🔍 Blazing-fast search capabilities with Algolia
+- Text-search capabilities
-- 💻 GraphQL backend
+- Multi-currencies
+- Multi-criteria filtering
-- 💥 Handcrafted backoffice to manage your e-commerce shop
+- Handcrafted backoffice to manage your shop

-- 🔏 Fully customisable products
+## Design goals

-## End-to-end type-safety
+### End-to-end type-safety

 End-to-end type-safe means that your entire application, from the database accesses to your frontend is type-safe.